MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVPort.md

 ```

 ## DESCRIPTION

 The **Get-NetFirewallHyperVPort** cmdlet returns the instances of the Hyper-V firewall ports.
-Hyper-V firewall rules are applied on a per port basis.
+Hyper-V firewall rules are applied on a per-port basis.
 This cmdlet queries the active ports on the system and displays associated data about the port.

 ## EXAMPLES